 “I am very grateful to have had this experience with my daughters.
 They were my encouragers and really helped me earn my degree after all of these years,” said Maria.

 Don Butler, retired professor of musical theatre, served as Jennifer’s mentor and the reason she decided to attend PBA.
-Butler focused on growing Jennifer as an actress because he saw potential in her, she said.

 Jennifer, who graduated in 2016, is currently starring in the show Vanya & Sonia & Masha & Spike at the Levis JCC Sandler Center with the Chicken Coop Theatre, and in a Universal Studios commercial.
 In addition, Jennifer continues to work for the PBA Preparatory Department, an involvement that began during her freshman year of college.